Tinkergod/vim-fountain-tools/README.md

 # Features
 * Auto capitalization of screenplay elements.
-* Quick shortcuts for adding notes, parentheticals, and centered text
+* Quick shortcuts for adding notes, parentheticals, and centered text.

 Thats it.